SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/CONTRIBUTING.md

 ## <a id="prerequisites"></a>Prerequisites
 All contributors must have an active Polarion license.
 An active Polarion license means that the contributor has access to a valid Polarion license issued by Siemens, including but not limited to customer, partner, academic, trial, or demo Polarion license.

+Contributions must consist of original source code created by the contributor.
+Please do not submit code copied from other sources.

 ## <a id="asking-questions"></a>Asking questions
 Do not know how something in this project works?
 Curious if this project can achieve your desired functionality?
 Please ask questions in this project discussions [here](../../discussions)